-In fiscal 2015 (ended September), the company restructured its reporting segments into four units: Consumer Products, Holland & Barrett International, Puritan's Pride, and Vitamin World (which it subsequently sold in February 2016).
+In fiscal 2015 (ended September), Nature's Bounty restructured its reporting segments into four units: Consumer Products, Holland & Barrett International, Puritan's Pride, and Vitamin World (which it subsequently sold in February 2016).
 The largest segment, Consumer Products, sells products worldwide under a number of brands, including third-party private labels.
 It accounts for more than half of the group's total revenues.

 Holland & Barrett International (accounting for about 30% of sales) operates more than 800 Holland & Barrett stores, primarily in the UK and Ireland, as well as more than 200 De Tuinen, Essenza, and GNC/Met-RX stores in Europe.
 The two smaller segments, which account for less than 10% of earnings each, are Puritan's Pride (which markets its namesake products online and via mail-order catalogues) and the former Vitamin World (which operates some 385 retail Vitamin World locations in the US) segment.

 Unlike many of its competitors that rely upon third-party manufacturers, the company actually manufactures 90% of the nutritional supplements that it sells and also serves as a third-party manufacturer of private-label products for a broad range of retailers.